Kuraikari/SiteTemplate/README.md

-# SiteTemplate
+# OOP-Site-Generator
-This is my try to get a template for websites using PHP programmed in OOP.
-This is gonna be, like most of my things, a side project.
+this is a oop based html generator for experimental purposes. it uses pdo for database connection.